den-materials/angular-style-guide/README.md

 # When introducing minification
 Use these rules when working with MEAN or Rails+Angular stacks or anywhere else where you might encounter minification.
-They can be introduced after students have gained some familiarity with Angular.
+They can be introduced after developers have gained some familiarity with Angular.

 ### Use $inject vs. inline annotation for dependency injection

 Use `$inject` vs. inline annotation.

 This has better readability and lower likelihood of syntax errors.
 Try to keep the `$inject` call directly above the function it refers to.
 You can also align the functions parameters with the injected strings to make this more obvious.

-* This rule is a good one to follow from the beginning.
-Students can get used to seeing it every time.

 ```js
 angular